NatSR4/Exalendar/Database/DatabaseReadMe.txt

 Originally the database was held on a rasberrypi running a MySQL server.
 This probably won't exist in the future so you'll have to find a new way to host it.
+UPDATE: The database is currently hosted on freedb.tech with plans to move it to an AWS machine as a permanent place

 Once you find a way to host the datbase you can export the MySQL statements from the diagram above.
 After executing those you will need to create credentials for